hstdt/iOS-Rich-Text-Editor/README.md

 - [ ] Add directions to the README.md about how to present the modal screens as popovers (see [here](https://rbnsn.me/ios-8-popover-presentations) and [here](https://richardallen.me/2014/11/28/popovers.html)).
 - [ ] Make use of iOS NSTextStorage
 - [ ] Port fixes and changes from OS X ([see here](https://github.com/Deadpikle/macOS-Rich-Text-Editor))
+- [ ] Convert this README file to use ## instead of ----- for h1/2/3/4/5 syntax

 ## RichTextEditor for iPhone &amp; iPad